Arleycht/fisch-bot/README.md

 To activate the virtual environment, you can then run `.venv\Scripts\activate.bat`

-Install the requirements using `pip -r requirements.txt`
+Install the requirements using `pip install -r requirements.txt`

 ## Possible Improvements